 I actively educate them about how the world functions.
 They have to work to achieve success – financially, personally, and spiritually.
 It won’t just be handed to them.

-I want them to learn compassion.
+I want them to understand compassion.
+We practice the art of apology.

-It will help them to be good citizens of the world.
+These lessons help them to be good citizens of the world.

 Lead us not into temptation.